breatheco-de/exercise-unit-test-with-jest/.learn/exercises/00-welcome/README.md

 ## Requirements:

-1. Before starting to code our project lets make sure we have node version 12+: You can type on your terminal the following command: `$ node -v` and it will return your current node version.
+1. Before starting to code our project, let's make sure we have node version 12+, you can type on your terminal the following command: `$ node -v` and it will return your current node version.

 2. Open a new terminal window and write the following command on your terminal: